vineetdhanawat/big-data/README.md

 5. Find the top 10 zipcodes based on the average age of users belong to that zipcode, in the ascending order of the average age.

 ### Map Reduce Joins
+1. Given a movieID as input, Find the number of male users who has rated that movie using map side join.
+2. Find top 10 average rated movie names with descending order of rating using reduce side join.

 ## License